What is Honda Sensing?

 Collision Mitigation Braking System™ (CMBS™)

-Utilizing a millimeter wave radar sensor, CMBS can help bring your Honda to a stop when the system determines that a collision with a vehicle detected in front of you is unavoidable.
+Utilizing a millimetre wave radar sensor, CMBS can help bring your Honda to a stop when the system determines that a collision with a vehicle detected in front of you is unavoidable.
 A warning sounds and, if necessary, brake pressure is automatically applied.